 After separating from Margaret, Jermaine began a relationship with Alejandra Patricia Loaiza (whom had already had two children with Jermaine's brother, Randy, daughter Genevieve and son Randy Jr.).
 Alejandra had two sons with Jermaine: Jaafar and Jermajesty.
 Jermaine and Alejandra divorced in 2008.

 Jermaine married Halima Rashid in 2009.
-Halima filed a divorce petition on June 21st, 2016, citing irreconcilable differences and seeking spousal support and a judge granted a termination of marital status in a court hearingon 18 June 2019.
+Halima filed a divorce petition on June 21st, 2016, citing irreconcilable differences and seeking spousal support and a judge granted a termination of marital status in a court hearing on 18 June 2019.

 Jermaine has two grandchildren who were both born in 2017: grandson Soltan Soul (born by his oldest son Jermaine Jr and his longtime girlfriend Shah's of Sunset reality star Asa Soltan Rahmati) and granddaughter Bobbi (by his son Jourdynn and his is wife Marieke le Roux).

 Mohammad Abdul Aziz Sharif